ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Add Effects

-Finally let's add a simple effect that plays when the player finishes the race.
+Finally, let's add a simple effect that plays when the player finishes the race.

 1. Create a **Client Context** folder and rename it to `Effects`.
 2. Find the **Confetti** effect in the **Core Content** panel and place it into the **Effects** folder.